 The cross-certified CA refers to a CA which is a root CA outside the ePKI that performs cross-certification with eCA.
-The root CA, which wishes to apply for cross-certification with eCA, must first conform to the security regulations of the CP assurance level used, possess the establishment and management capabilities of the PKI, digital signature, and certificate issuance technology, determine related responsibilities and obligations for CA, RA, and relying parties, and pass external audits equivalent in strength to the ePKI.
+The root CA, which wishes to apply for cross-certification with eCA, must first conform to the security regulations of the assurance levels defined in the ePKI CP, possess the establishment and management capabilities of the PKI, digital signature, and certificate issuance technology, determine related responsibilities and obligations for CA, RA, and relying parties, and pass external audits equivalent in strength to the ePKI.